Raynaud's Awareness

 Lupus and Raynaud’s

-If you are living with lupus or another autoimmune disease, it can be scary and frustrating to be told that you may also have Raynaud’s.
-Raynaud’s is a common ‘overlap’ disease associated with lupus and other autoimmune conditions like scleroderma, rheumatoid arthritis, and Sjogren’s Syndrome.
+If you are living with lupus or another disease, it can be scary and frustrating to be told you may also have Raynaud’s.
+Raynaud’s is a common problem in lupus and other autoimmune conditions like scleroderma, rheumatoid arthritis, and Sjögren’s Disease.

-As mentioned above, if you have lupus and develop Raynaud’s, your rheumatologist will be the one overseeing your care.
+As mentioned above, your rheumatologist will oversee your care if you have lupus and develop Raynaud’s.
 Your doctor may suggest you implement these tips to help prevent the frequency and severity of the symptoms.

 Treatment